 Planning your financial life sometimes means balancing competing goals.
-For members of the sandwich generation, it's often a struggle to keep their own objectives in sight while juggling the financial needs of both aging parents and children.
+For members of the sandwich generation (those in their 30s, 40s, and early 50s), it's often a struggle to keep their own objectives in sight while juggling the financial needs of both aging parents and children.

 Samuella Becker, CEO and founder of New York City-based TigressPR, is experiencing firsthand the challenges of being "sandwiched."
 Since 2010, she's been covering the cost of assisted living for her mother, a former elementary schoolteacher who was diagnosed with dementia.
 "I would never in a million years have thought memory loss would be an issue in her golden years of retirement," Becker says.

 Since her mother entered a senior living facility, Becker has spent over $400,000 on her mother's care while also helping her son navigate college.
 That, paired with some health issues that led her husband to an early retirement, has meant putting her own retirement on the back burner.

 The coronavirus pandemic may add new wrinkles to the financial picture for workers as they approach midlife.
 Between stock market volatility, increased financial pressure for some people to dip into retirement savings prematurely, and job losses that also mean losing access to a 401(k), uncertainty surrounding retirement planning abounds.

 And with social distancing requirements keeping families apart, caring for an aging parent in your home may not be an option.
 In that scenario, paying for nursing home care may be a potentially costly necessity.

 If you're concerned about your financial health as part of the sandwich generation, these tips can help you find the right balance between competing goals and obligations.

 Keeping the lines of communication open is essential if you anticipate offering financial help to aging parents.
 Holley G. Cary, a Certified Financial PlannerTM with First Horizon Bank, says the earlier those dialogues begin, the better.